FREE Case Review (866) 588-0600

 Don’t Leave an Injured Dog Behind

 If you find any injured stray dogs, you must help care for the animal.
-This may be difficult, but leaving the dog will only worsen its condition and could lead to legal penalties.
+This may be difficult, but leaving the dog will worsen its condition and could lead to legal penalties.
 Be courageous and comforting, and do what you can to save the dog's life.

 FAQs